Goodbye vanity, my old friend

 It no longer bothers me that I’m always “ma’am,” never “miss.”
 Well, it doesn’t bother me as much.
 When I buy a ticket at the movies, I ask for “one adult” so I can save the person the embarrassment of asking if I’m a senior.
 I’m not afraid to say I remember TV trays, 8-track tapes and the original Charlie’s Angels.

 I have stopped fighting the world, because the world doesn’t define me.
-It has taken me five painful decades to realize my worth doesn’t come from the shape of my body or the size of my nose.
+It has taken me five painful decades to realize my worth doesn’t come from the shape of my body or the features on my face.
 I wish I had learned this earlier, but I guess I needed to go through some trauma to arrive at an epiphany.

 Whatever the case, I know my value isn’t based on someone’s opinion of me, it is based on Jesus Christ.
 What he thinks is all that matters.
 I am his child, forever a member of his family.
 He doesn’t care about the outside of me.
 He doesn’t see it aging.
 He doesn’t see my outside at all.
 He cares–and loves–what is within me.